About Spinal

 The first lines of code of what is now Spinal were written in mid-February 2022.
 But that’s not how things really started.
 The basis for Spinal was an internal tool I’ve used myself for years for all my previous (SaaS) businesses.

-It wasn’t nearly as pretty as Spinal is and not even close to its current feature set.
+It wasn’t nearly as pretty as Spinal is now and not even close to its current feature set.
 But it was a minimal Git-based CMS for first Jekyll and then Bridgetown (I’m a Rubyist).

 Let the app building begin #

-So back to February 2022, I typed: rails new git-cms.
+.
 The CMS was nameless and no domain yet.
 I started with a fresh app and only copied bits of code from my own internal tool instead.
-It took a few —spread over a few weeks—to get the most basic version ready for others to log in for, connect with GitHub and create, edit and publish their own content.
+It took multiple days—spread over a few weeks—to get the most basic version ready for others to log in, connect with GitHub and create, edit and publish their own content.

 Now, if you ever have run such a wait list feature, you know it means near nothing.
 But at the same time, it’s better than no-one leaving their email.